SmalsResearch/NominatimWrapper/README.md

 ## Build

-Only one container, embedding Libpostal, Photon and NominatimWrapper

-`docker build -f Docker/Dockerfile -t nominatim_wrapper --build-arg photon_data=Docker/photon.tar.gz .`

 ### Build with docker-compose
 Split in three containers : Photon, Libpostal, and NominatimWrapper

 `docker-compose -f docker-compose.yml build`

 ### Light version

 Based on "alpine" instead of Centos.
 Might be more difficult to build/use.
 Building time is much longer (many libraries have to be compiled), but image size is smaller (~6 GB vs 6.3 GB).

 `docker-compose -f docker-compose_alp.yml build`

+### One container
+Only one container, embedding Libpostal, Photon and NominatimWrapper

+`docker build -f Docker/Dockerfile -t nominatim_wrapper --build-arg photon_data=Docker/photon.tar.gz .`

 ## Run